Aspallar/MagicDuelsDeckCheck/README.md

 * [Tapped Out](http://tappedout.net/mtg-decks/search/?q=&format=magic-duels&cards=&general=&price_0=&price_1=&o=-date_updated&submit=Filter+results)
 * [Deckstats.Net](https://deckstats.net/decks/search/?lng=en&search_title=&search_format=0&search_price_min=&search_price_max=&search_number_cards_main=&search_number_cards_sideboard=&search_cards%5B%5D=&search_tags=Magic+Duels&search_order=updated%2Cdesc)

+MagicDuelsDeckCheck can also check decks defined locally in .dec or .txt files.

 ## Installation

+Download the DeckCheckSetup.msi file from [here](https://github.com/Aspallar/MagicDuelsDeckCheck/releases/tag/v1.6.0) and run it.
+This will install MagicDuelsDeckCheck and add a shortcut to your start menu.

+*Or...*

-Download the zip file from [here](https://github.com/Aspallar/MagicDuelsDeckCheck/releases/tag/v1.6.0) unblock the zip (see below) and extract its contents to the folder where you want the application installed.
+Download the zip file  unblock the zip (see below) and extract its contents to the folder where you want the application installed.

 Run MagicDuelsDeckCheck.exe

-or...
+*Or...*

-Download the DeckCheckSetup.msi file and run it.
-This will install MagicDuelsDeckCheck and add a shorcut to your start menu.
+Download the source and compile it.

 ## Steam profile